 How to Start a Neighborhood Watch Program in Your Area

 - Carefully read the attached Neighborhood Watch information.
-If you have any questions, contact Chris Dunn at City of Romulus – Community Outreach @ 734-941-4456
+If you have any questions, call Chris Dunn at City of Romulus Community Outreach at 734-941-4456.

 - Visit your neighbors and explain that you are starting a Neighborhood Watch program for the neighborhood.
 Inform them of the benefits of having a Neighborhood Watch program and would appreciate their attendance at the initiation meeting.
-For the area that is going to be covered by the Neighborhood Watch a minimum of 50% of the residents need to commit for the program to be implemented.
+For the area that is going to be covered by the Neighborhood Watch, a minimum of 50% of the residents needs to commit for the program to be implemented.

 - Determine who will be the coordinator for the group.
 The coordinator will be the contact person between the group and the Romulus Police Department and will be responsible for passing along information and materials provided by the Crime Prevention Unit.

 - After you have gotten commitments from at least 50% of the residents and chosen a coordinator for the group, contact Chris Dunn (Community Outreach) about setting up an initiation meeting.
-It is important to make contact at least 2-3 week prior to the initial meeting to assure a representative from the Department can attend.
+It is important to make contact at least 2 to 3 weeks prior to the initial meeting to assure a representative from the Department can attend.

 - The coordinator should complete the "Coordinator Information Form" and forward it to Community Outreach, along with a street listing or subdivision map that includes the Neighborhood Watch participants.

 - Block maps, which include the addresses of all residents, should be turned into the Crime Prevention Unit before the initiation meeting.
-A block may consist of any group or 10-25 homes.
+A block may consist of any group or 10 to 25 homes.
 The block captain should be indicated on each block map.

-- It is important that that coordinator and block captains are present at the initiation meeting.
+- It is important that the coordinator and block captains are present at the initiation meeting.
 Residents must sign in at the meeting.